top of page

 • 14 February 1964 John Barry Seven

 • 11 October 1964: Bill Haley & The Comets The Ritz rocked around the clock to the great American group who are pictured below on the Ritz's tiny stage.
+The Moody Blues were also on the bill

-• 6 December 1964: Jerry Lee Lewis Great Balls Of Fire resonated round the Ritz
+Great Balls Of Fire resonated round the Ritz.

-• 26 February 1965: The Moody Blues Initially a rhythm 'n' blues band before becoming a progressive rock band they took to the stage at the Ritz, further solidifying the venue's reputation for attracting cutting-edge talent.
+• 26 February 1965: The Moody Blues Initially a rhythm 'n' blues band before becoming a progressive rock band they took to the stage at the Ritz, further solidifying the venue's reputation for attracting cutting-edge talent. (source: Midland Beat Advert)

-• 28 February 1965: Them featuring Van Morrison performed their first single Gloria as part of their set at The Ritz
+• 28 February 1965: Them featuring Van Morrison performed their first single Gloria as part of their set at The Ritz (source: Midland Beat Advert)

 • 5 March 1965 The Merseybeats